Hugh Fearnley-Whittingstall: Activism

 In January 2008, Fearnley-Whittingstall called on hospitality and food-service operators to use less intensively farmed chicken:

 It's one thing to challenge individual consumers to give up intensively reared chicken, but it's also an issue where anyone in the business of selling chicken has to take a stand... in some cases I know chefs, not naming names, at the very high-end sector who are not using free-range birds.
 Some of them are on the road to Michelin stars.

 In 2012, Fearnley-Whittingstall filmed a Channel 4 series, Hugh's Fish Fight.
 The series was broadcast in three parts on Channel 4.
 The campaign's website said it had received over 700,000 signatures by 2012.

 In November 2015, he filmed Hugh's War on Waste. with the BBC and began a campaign to reduce consumer waste in the UK.
 The two programmes focused on food and clothing waste, both by supermarkets and by shoppers in their own homes.

 In 2018, he filmed Britain's Fat Fight with Hugh Fearnley-Whittingstall, where he explored the obesity crisis in Britain, asking food producers, restaurants and the government to confront the crisis.

-In 2021 Hugh joined the Green Party, however he tactically voted for the Liberal Democrats in the 2022 Tiverton and Honiton by-election.
+In 2021, Fearnley-Whittingstall joined the Green Party, however he tactically voted for the Liberal Democrats in the 2022 Tiverton and Honiton by-election.